Hebrews 3 – Jesus, Superior to Moses

 i.
 Jesus reminded us in the parable of the soils with the seeds cast on stony ground and among thorns that it is not enough to make a good beginning, real belief perseveres to the end.
 It is wonderful to make a good start, but how we finish is even more important than how we start.

 ii.
 C.S.
-Lewis wrote about the difficulty of persistence (from a tempting demon’s fictional perspective): “The Enemy has guarded him from you through the first great wave of temptations.
-But, if only he can be kept alive, you have time itself for your ally.
+Lewis speaks to the difficulty of persistence (from a tempting demon’s fictional perspective): “The Enemy has guarded him from you through the first great wave of temptations.
+But, if only he can be kept alive, you have time itself for you ally.
 The long, dull monotonous years of middle-aged prosperity or middle-aged adversity are excellent campaigning weather.
 You see, it is so hard for these creatures to persevere.
 The routine of adversity, the gradual decay of youthful loves and youthful hopes, the quiet despair (hardly felt as pain) of ever overcoming the chronic temptations with which we have again and again defeated them, the drabness which we create in their lives and inarticulate resentment with which we teach them to respond to it — all this provides admirable opportunities of wearing out a soul by attrition.
-If, on the other hand, the middle years about prosperous, our position is even stronger.
+If, on the other hand, the middle years from prosperous, our position is even stronger.
 Prosperity knits a man to the World.
-He feels that he is ‘finding his place in it’ while really it is finding its place in him. . . .
-That is why we must often wish long life to our patients; seventy years is not a day too much for the difficult task of unraveling their souls from Heaven and building up a firm attachment to the earth.”
+He fells that he is ‘finding his place in it’ while really it is finding its place in him… That is why we must often wish long life to our patients; seventy years is not a day too much for the difficult task of unraveling their souls from Heaven and building up a firm attachment to the earth.”
 (The Screwtape Letters)

 iii.
 If we enter in to God’s rest then the coming years will only increase our trust and reliance on Jesus.
 If by unbelief we fail to enter in, then the coming years will only gradually draw us away from a passionate, trusting relationship with Jesus.